sivabalan28/FindMaximum/README.md

 ii) # To find the maximum marks using the list method max().

 Program to find the maximum marks using the list method max().
-Developed by: Aashima Nazreen Sayeed S
+Developed by: sivabalan.s
-RegisterNumber: 21500368
+RegisterNumber: 22004401

 def max_marks(marks):
     max_mark=max(marks)